 fbpx

-A contemporary approach in the management of peripheral disorders
+A contemporary approach in the management of peripheral disorders.

 Overview

-The primary aim of the programme is to integrate joint, muscle/tendon and neural tissue systems to provide a comprehensive approach to the management of peripheral neuromusculoskeletal pain disorder.
+The primary aim of the program is to integrate joint, muscle/tendon and neural tissue systems to provide a comprehensive approach to the management of peripheral neuromusculoskeletal pain disorder.
 The syllabus is grounded in a bio-psychosocial approach to managing musculoskeletal disorders, which incorporates a range of manual therapy and exercise concepts.
 Of special interest will be clinical practice, emphasizing clinical examination, evaluation, interpretation, differential diagnosis and therefore classification and treatment.
 Management is individualised to ensure patients are amenable to physical treatments including manual therapy and exercise.
 The aim is to address movement and motor control impairments, as well as neural tissue pain disorders.
 Screening for negative prognostic factors will also be taught as it is important to screen out patients unsuitable for manual therapy and exercise.

 Treatment for movement impairment (articular dysfunction) is eclectic and includes a broad range of mobilisation, and mobilisation with movement techniques.